 Sundair Flight Cancellation Compensation

-The carrier can bypass compensation if they arrange a replacement flight that meets the following conditions:
+The airline may not need to compensate you if they provide an alternative flight that meets the following conditions:

 Advance Notice | Re-routing Requirements |